rozariot/FFShark_Wireshark_Integration/README.md

 `send_filter` an exe that programs FFShark with a filter.
 Requires a .bpf file as input

+`compile_filter.py` gets a filtering instruction through sshdump, and calls the `compilefilt` executable generated from `compilefilt.c` source code to compile a .bpf file containing the filtering instructions.
+The .bpf file will then need to be sent to the fpga.
+The functionality for sending the filter to the FPGA is yet to be implemented.

+`compilefilt.c` uses pcap library to compile filtering instructions into raw bpf filter.
+This was taken from https://github.com/UofT-HPRC/fpga-bpf/tree/main/utilities/compilefilt.
+This script currently outputs generated bpf instructions into the terminal.
+These outputs may need to be disabled to avoid interference of pcap packet transaction through sshdump.
+Run `gcc -o compilefilt compilefilt.c -lpcap` to regenerate `compilefilt` after any changes.

 ## Displaying generated packets on Wireshark

 1. I copied the `read_packet.py` script and a random packet in the `sample_packet` directory over to savi@10.10.14.217.